elsanussi-s-mneina/Dvorak-multitap-keyboard-layout/README.md

 # Dvorak-multitap-keyboard-layout

-This is a keyboard layout I started using and modifying in 2020 after reading about other programmer's  who wanted a more comfortable keyboard layout.
+This is a keyboard layout I started using and modifying in 2020 after reading about other programmers  who wanted a more comfortable keyboard layout.

 It is currently a very conservative modification of the Dvorak keyboard layout.

 It is a derivative of the Dvorak Keyboard Layout with inspiration from the Workman Dead key layout.
 - It works on MacOS Catalina.
+- It works on Windows 8.

+### On Windows
+Use the file with the name

-What I did:
+## What I did:
-I used the DVORAK keyboard layout that comes with my compute
+I used the DVORAK keyboard layout that comes with my computer
 - I added the deadkey layout from Workman on top, using the semicolon key as a dead key.

 - Then I experimented for a while with the following ideas